Quantum Spin Hall Z₂ Invariant Calculator

 Finally, the labels Γ, X, Y, and M are standard for many two-dimensional Brillouin zones, but the exact naming convention can vary with lattice type.
 The important point is not the letter itself but that the four inputs correspond to the four time-reversal invariant momenta relevant to your reciprocal-space geometry.
 As long as the parity products are assigned consistently, the multiplication rule remains the same.

-Why This Calculator Is Useful
+Why This Quantum Spin Hall Z₂ Calculator Is Useful

-Despite those limitations, the calculator is valuable because it turns a concept that often feels abstract into a quick and transparent computation.
+Despite those limitations, this Quantum Spin Hall Z₂ calculator is valuable because it turns a concept that often feels abstract into a quick and transparent computation.
 Students can use it to build intuition about how symmetry indicators encode topology.
 Researchers can use it as a fast check when reviewing parity tables from density functional theory or model Hamiltonians.
 Educators can use it to demonstrate how a global topological invariant can emerge from a small set of local symmetry data.
 The result is immediate, but the lesson behind it is deep: topology can leave a measurable fingerprint in the symmetry structure of electronic bands.